jasonlee27/ml_cs6375_miniproj_fall2022/README.md

 10. What is your average bedtime
 11. How many student organizations are you involved with?
 12. Are you currently concerned with catching / spreading COVID-19?
 13. Which learning modality do you generally prefer?
-(Label)
+(Label to be predicted)
 14. Where did you hear about this survey?

 ### ML models used